sindhujasankararaman/Repeat-Customer-Rate-Analysis-using-Power-BI/README.md

 Key Takeaway: While referral campaigns are the most reliable lever for strengthening repeat purchases, future growth also depends on replicating the South’s success in other regions and addressing the West’s decline to rebalance performance.

 # Business Request:
-This project was initiated in response to a strategic request from the **Director of Customer Engagement**, seeking a deeper, data-driven understanding of repeat customer behavior to support upcoming growth initiatives.
-While anecdotal evidence indicated that repeat purchases play a significant role in the company’s revenue, there was no systematic analysis available to validate these insights or uncover detailed patterns.
+This project originated from a strategic request by the Director of Customer Engagement, who emphasized the importance of not only acquiring new customers but also ensuring that existing customers continue to return.
+While sales and support teams had observed recurring customer activity, leadership sought a systematic, data-driven analysis to validate these observations and uncover deeper patterns.

-The goal of this project is to analyze **monthly and seasonal trends** in repeat purchases, measure the contribution of repeat customers to overall sales, and evaluate the impact of marketing campaigns on encouraging customer loyalty.
-By leveraging transaction and campaign data, the analysis aims to provide clear, actionable insights that will help optimize customer engagement strategies, improve campaign effectiveness, and ultimately drive sustainable business growth.
+Specifically, the request centered on understanding:

+- Whether seasonal or monthly trends exist in repeat purchases

+- The contribution of returning customers to overall sales

+- How these insights could inform engagement strategies and campaign optimization

+The ultimate goal is to equip stakeholders with clear visual insights that will enhance strategic discussions, strengthen customer loyalty initiatives, and ensure that repeat business continues to drive long-term growth.

 # Data Preparation and Visualization Approach
 Dataset used for the project can be accessed [here](https://github.com/sindhujasankararaman/Repeat-Customer-Rate-Analysis-using-Power-BI/blob/main/repeat_customer_rate_data.csv).